 That being said, it is important to recognize that many species of exotic animals can make great pets when owned and cared for responsibly.
 For those who are looking for a unique pet, there are still many options available that are legal in the state of Florida.
 We must advocate for responsible pet ownership and urge individuals to consider the vast array of legal options before adopting an animal that could later become a threat.
 By doing so, we can ensure the safety of both animals and people, while still allowing for the joy and companionship that pets can bring to our lives.

-Further Reading: Are Foxes Legal In California?
+Further Reading: What Pets Are Legal In Ohio?